Author: Philip J. Viverito

 The Old Testament is alive with conflict personal, spiritual, and militaristic.
 Holy Hack: Hacking by the Book explores the battles that shaped the pre-Christian world from the times of the great Egyptian dynasties through the rise of the Babylonian Empire (3000 BC - 600 BC).

 Like all of our historical rules sets, Holy Hack: Hacking by the Book allows you to recreate battle conditions based on the indigenous terrain, the technology common to the times, and popular military tactics.
 The title is not meant to be tongue-in-cheek.
 Old Testament conflicts included a particular dynamic that was later superceded by technological advancements, an expanding world view, and perhaps human arrogance.
 Deus ex machina (God in the machine) was not a mere literary device to the people of the pre-Christian world, but a powerful motivator for armed conflicts during civilization's formative years.
-Divine intervention helps define this unique period in human history, as its concept helps make Holy Hack: Hacking by the Book one of the most innovative minature gaming rules sets on the market today.
+Divine intervention helps define this unique period in human history, as its concept helps make Holy Hack: Hacking by the Book one of the most innovative sets of minature gaming rules sets on the market today.

 The first edition of Holy Hack: Hacking by the Book was published more than a decade ago.
 Like its predecessor, this second edition contains many ideas and ideals that crossover established gaming traditions, but with some significant improvements.